 Layered on top of Quantum Mechanics is another theory called the “Standard Model”, and it predicts the existence of all the elementary particles of the kinds that are found by accelerators like CERN which smash heavier particles together at high speeds to see what comes shooting out of the collision.

-The problem is, the math of the Standard Model does NOT have a solution corresponding to a particle that can explain dark matter; but the existence of dark matter is believed to be necessary to explain the rotational motions of the stars and galaxies via gravitational attraction.
+The problem is that the math of the Standard Model does NOT have a solution corresponding to a particle that can explain dark matter (many have been postulated, none found, and some ruled out completely); but the existence of dark matter is believed to be necessary to explain the rotational motions of the stars and galaxies via gravitational attraction.
 This is currently one of several “flaws” with Quantum Mechanics.

 Unlike the Standard Model of Quantum Mechanics, however, Dr. Mills’ theory DOES account for the existence of dark matter, very elegantly it turns out.